This website uses cookies to ensure you get the best experience on our website. Learn more

 About Basecamp Leopard Hill

-... camps in the Maasai Mara.
+... safari camps in the Maasai Mara.
 It is set in a small clearing in the beautiful Naboisho Conservancy.
 With only six smart tents it offers good quality accommodation and the fantastic wildlife-viewing opportunities of the conservancy.

 Accommodation